mrlt8/docker-wyze-bridge/README.md

 ## Changes in v0.5.17

-- ARM Only: Switch to debian buster base image to avoid libseccomp2 realted issues
+- ARM Only: Switch to debian buster base image to avoid libseccomp2 related issues
 - Fix: Additional checks for stale data
 - 🏠 Home Assistant: Force refresh of cameras from wyze api to pull new thumbnails
 - 🏠 Home Assistant: Add hass.io labels to docker image